mitranim/gow/readme.md

 ## Hotkeys

-Supported control codes with commonly associated hotkeys:
+Supported control codes with commonly associated hotkeys.
+Exact keys may vary between terminal apps.
+For example, `^-` in MacOS Terminal vs `^?` in iTerm2.

 ```
 3     ^C          kill subprocess or self with SIGINT
 18    ^R          kill subprocess with SIGTERM, restart
 20    ^T          kill subprocess with SIGTERM
 28    ^\          kill subprocess or self with SIGQUIT
-31    ^?    print the currently running command
+31    ^- or ^?    print the currently running command
 ```

 Other input is forwarded to the subprocess as-is.